Using Aetna for Drug and Alcohol Rehab Services

 Depending on the type of Aetna policy, detox can be covered partially or fully.
 Your detox duration and admission to an inpatient or outside program will affect your coverage.

-Difference Between Inpatient and Outpatient Rehab
+What are the Differences Between Inpatient and Outpatient Rehab?

 One of the first things we do at Icarus Behavioral Health is assess your physical and mental capacity.
 We’ll determine what might be the most appropriate level of care.
 Our experts recommend outpatient or inpatient treatment based on several factors.